Phone

 • National Courts: The authority of international sports law has developed through the requirement that national courts recognize and enforce the rules and decisions of competent national bodies and international federations.

 • Mediation: The expansion of sports over recent decades and its transformation into a major global industry have given rise to increasingly complex legal issues.
 Given the unique characteristics of the sports sector, specialized legal frameworks have been developed to distinguish sports dispute resolution from general judicial proceedings.
 Mediation in sports tribunals is considered a significant advantage, as it allows parties to resolve disputes through fair, rational dialogue without appearing before formal judicial forums.
-Arbitration also serves as an important method for resolving sports-related disputes.
+Arbitration is also an important method for resolving sports-related disputes.

 Frequently Asked Questions About Intellectual Property